gabogomes/plm-api/README.md

 `kill -s SIGINT 1`

 To remove all the containers you have (running or stopped), the corresponding images of the stack and the volume associated to the database, execute the `clean_stack.sh` script.

+# Unit Tests and Coverage

+Unit and integration tests are used in this repository, to help automate tests in cases where the core files of the repository (like models, endpoints and schemas) change.
+To run unit tests for all files, use (at the root level of the repository)

+`python -m coverage run --source=plm --omit=plm/main.py -m pytest`

+To verify the level of coverage of the test files, use

+`python -m coverage report -m`

+To ensure that code standards and formatting are always respected, please use

+`python -m black .`

+At the root folder of the repository, before any commit.
+That will keep the standard number of characters per Python code line, and also keep the spacing between classes and functions inside files (two lines between functions or classes).